Shaik-Sameer77/MERN-CRUD/README.md

 These dependencies are essential for building the server, defining routes, interacting with the database, and ensuring secure authentication.

-## Usage
+## Getting Started

-To run this MERN stack project:
+To run this MERN stack project locally, follow these steps:

+### Prerequisites

+- Node.js and npm should be installed on your machine.
+- MongoDB should be installed and running.
+Configure the database connection in the backend.

+### Installation

-1. **Frontend**:
+1. **Clone the Repository**:
+   - Clone this GitHub repository to your local machine.

+2. **Frontend Setup**:
-   - Navigate to the frontend directory.
+   - Navigate to the frontend directory using your terminal.
-   - Install frontend dependencies using `npm install`.
+   - Install frontend dependencies by running:

+     ```bash
+     npm install
+     ```

-   - Start the development server using `npm start`.
+   - Start the development server with:

-2. **Backend**:
+     ```bash
+     npm start
+     ```

+   - The frontend will be available at [http://localhost:3000](http://localhost:3000).

+3. **Backend Setup**:
-   - Navigate to the server directory.
+   - Navigate to the server directory using your terminal.
-   - Install backend dependencies using `npm install`.
+   - Install backend dependencies by running:

+     ```bash
+     npm install
+     ```

-   - Start the Node.js server in development mode using `npm run dev`.
+   - Start the Node.js server in development mode with:

+     ```bash
+     npm run dev
+     ```

+   - The backend server will be available at [http://localhost:8000](http://localhost:8000).

 Make sure to configure your MongoDB connection settings and JWT secret in the backend's configuration files (not included in this template).